admhpr/oversight/content/about.md

 This blog is minimal reincarnation of my previous works and posts, all of which have been ported over and [archived](https://adam.harpur.io/archive).

 Keeping things as simple as possible and reducing the noise to help keep a focus on the content.✌️

+I often have moments of great uncertainty and I firmly believe there's tons more I have to learn, I hope that feeling never goes away.